FredericFerriere/AWS_mySQL_RDS_pythonAccess/README.md

 ### Connecting to the DB instance via our EC2 instance

 * Database/Connect to Database
 * We'll use Standard TCP/IP over SSH as the connection method.
-This allows Workbench to connect to the DB server via our public instance
+This allows Workbench to connect to the DB server via our public instance.
+This connection requires a path to the key file you associated to your EC2 instance.
+Make sure you run CHMOD 400 keyFileName.pem on the file so that Workbench can connect without any issue.

 ![](workbench_rdsConnection2.png)